harriswr/krylov_pe/README.md

-Krylov Subspace Method for Matrix Exponentials in the Acoustic Parabolic Wave Equation 18.335 Final Project
+# Krylov Subspace Method for Matrix Exponentials in the Acoustic Parabolic Wave Equation
+## 18.335 Final Project
-Author: William R. Harris
+## Author: William R. Harris
-Date: 29 April 2025
+## Date: 8 May 2025

 The enclosed package contains the code used to generate figures and perform analysis for the 18.335 final project.